 To continue with the Santa hat, I sprinkled in 5-6 mini marshmallows and pressed them to make them somewhat flat.
 I wouldn’t recommend any more marshmallows for this step because you want Santa’s face to fit nicely under these marshmallows.

 The trick for keeping Santa’s face in place is using plastic wrap!
 I poured a packaged of Swiss Miss Dark Chocolate Hot Cocoa mix on a piece of plastic wrap, then gathered the ends and secured the “ball” of hot cocoa mix with a small rubber band.
 You can cut off any excess plastic wrap.
-After that, I placed the “ball” of hot cocoa mix inside the Santa hat bag.
+After that, I placed the “ball” of the hot cocoa mix inside the Santa hat bag.
 You may need to manipulate Santa’s face a little so that it sits nicely under the pressed marshmallows.

 Who is Santa without his beard?!
 To make St. Nick’s beard, I filled the rest of the bag with more mini marshmallows (I used about a half cup or so) but first, I inserted a clear plastic spoon.
 Then, I tied the bag closed with a rubber band and a nice, red satin ribbon.
 Again, you can really make these Santa hot cocoa bags uniquely yours by changing up the ribbon color or maybe not even using ribbon at all.
 Consider some twine for a rustic Santa!